 And the very end of the final episode didn’t truly resolve anything, and some footage seen both during the ending credits and right after raised more questions than answers.
 To me, this was an unsatisfying end to the series, and I started to feel as if I’d wasted my time over the past 11 weeks watching this show.

 At the end of the series, I didn’t see the promise that I had seen early on manifest itself like I had hoped.
 As the series went on, it seemed to lose its focus as various characters and concepts were added to the series.
 While the characters from Matsuri and their organization seemed to be important early on, those characters and the organization basically disappeared by the end.
 The last time we saw Yukihime and her partner was a brief shot of them in Episode 11 when they were in the mall at the same time as Juugo.
 Like I said earlier, I had never truly understood why Tetsunoshin was introduced, since in the long run, he just kind of seemed to “be there.”

-Also, Juugo declares early on in the series that he’ll help Nanana locate her killer.
-Unfortunately, this part of the story is hardly ever touched on, and is not resolved at the end of the final episode.
+Also, Juugo declares early in the series that he’ll help Nanana locate her killer.
+Unfortunately, this part of the story is hardly ever touched on and is not resolved at the end of the final episode.

-I wouldn’t say that Nanana’s Buried Treasure was the worst anime series that I watched during the Spring 2014 series, but I also can’t say it’s among the best, either.
-For me, it was ultimately a series that had a lot of potential that was never realized due to decisions that were made in regards to the storytelling.
-And I have to say that if it turns out that Nanana’s Buried Treasure ends up getting a second season, I would have no desire to watch it due to the various issues I had with the storytelling of this series.
+I wouldn’t say that Nanana’s Buried Treasure was the worst anime series that I watched during the Spring 2014 season, but I also can’t say it’s among the best, either.
+For me, it was ultimately a series that had a lot of potential that was never realized due to decisions that were made for the storytelling.
+And I have to say that if it turns out that Nanana’s Buried Treasure ever gets a second season, I would have no desire to watch it due to the various issues I had with the storytelling of this series.